thearn/SGNDI/readme.md

-If derivatives are provided by the chosen 1D interpolation method, then a gradient vector of the multidimensional interpolation may be computed and returned when the interpolation is performed.
+If derivatives are provided by the chosen 1D interpolation method, then a gradient vector of the multidimensional interpolation may be computed and and cached when the interpolation is performed.
+This can then be accessed by the `derivative` method.
 At the moment, only first-order derivatives are supported.

 Examples